 |FAS 105||Fashion Design Illustration I||3|

-Prerequisite: FAS 105 with a grade of C or better.
+Prerequisite: FAS 105 and GRA 101 with grades of C or better.

 |GRA 101||Introduction to Graphic Arts Technology||3|